xuanyu2003/Artificial-Intelligence/README.md

 **How model is trained to use tools like web-search?**

 A model is trained to use tools like web search by learning to emit special tokens.
-During generation, the model can produce something like:
-<SEARCH_START> query <SEARCH_END>
-When <SEARCH_END> is detected，the model pauses generation, and the query is sent to a search engine (e.g., Bing), then the retrieved results are collected.
+During generation, the model can produce something like <SEARCH_START> query <SEARCH_END>, When <SEARCH_END> is detected，the model pauses generation, and the query is sent to a search engine (e.g., Bing), then the retrieved results are collected.
 After that, the results are inserted back into the context window, the model continues generating the response.

 In essence, the model learns when to call tools and how to use their outputs within its context.